isaccanedo/fineract/README.md

 Este projeto está licenciado sob a Licença Apache Versão 2.0.
 Consulte <https://github.com/apache/incubator-fineract/blob/develop/LICENSE.md> para referência.

 A biblioteca cliente Connector/J JDBC Driver da MariaDB.org, que é licenciada sob a LGPL, é usada no desenvolvimento ao executar testes de integração que usam a biblioteca Liquibase.
-That JDBC driver is however not included in and distributed with the Fineract product and is not required to use the product.
+Esse driver JDBC, no entanto, não está incluído e distribuído com o produto Fineract e não é necessário para usar o produto.
 If you are developer and object to using the LGPL licensed Connector/J JDBC driver, simply do not run the integration tests that use the Liquibase library and/or use another JDBC driver.
 As discussed in [LEGAL-462](https://issues.apache.org/jira/browse/LEGAL-462), this project therefore